 Running Homestead 2.0 on Windows

-Using Vagrant has opened up a whole new world of posibillites for me, and adding Laravel's Homestead into the mix has only made my life easier.
+Using Vagrant has opened up a whole new world of possibilities for me, and adding Laravel's Homestead into the mix has only made my life easier.
 Now that Homestead 2.0 has been released, I have been eager to make the upgrade.

 Here are two excellent primers on the changes to be found in Homestead 2.0: